pyeventsourcing/eventsourcing/docs/topics/projections.rst

 refer to the notification log.

 Projections can track the notifications that have been processed: the position in an upstream notification log can be recorded.
-It is possible for the position can be recorded as a value in the projected application state, if the nature of the projection lends itself to be used also to track notifications.
-Otherwise, the position in the notification log can be recorded with a separate tracking record.
+The position can be recorded as a value in the projected application state, if the nature of the projection lends itself to be used also to track  notifications.
+Alternatively, the position in the notification log can be recorded with a separate tracking record.

-If upstream notifications are distributed across many notification logs, then a projection can be deployed with many concurrent operating system processes.

-Any causal ordering between notifications in different logs can be maintained if each operating system process waits until all upstream notification dependencies have been processed, which it can do by polling for the existence of the corresponding tracking records.

 Projections can update more or less anything.
 To be reliable, the projection must write in the same atomic database transaction all the records that result from processing a notification.
 Otherwise it is possible to track the position and fail to update the projection, or vice versa.

-A projection that both consumes and creates notifications can be called a "process".

 Since projections can update more or less anything, they can also call command methods on event sourced aggregates.
 The important thing is for